 1. Melt the butter, chocolate, and maple syrup together

 2. Add the egg, almond meal, and cinnamon and give a mix

 3. Grease 5-inch ramekins, pour them in, and bake them for 35 minutes

 4. Allow cooling and sugar-dust the sumptuous cake

 3. Almond Butter

 You would have to first roast the almond nuts in the oven and blend them in a food processor.
-It would take some time as it would first get crumbled, turn gooey and then creamy which is the right texture as a butter.
+It would take some time as it would first get crumbled, turn gooey, and then creamy which is the right texture as butter.

 The Final Note